Tell Us About FreeeUp

 So I went from a pretty big high as my business was booming.
 It was the most money I had ever made at that point.

 I was a broke college student at the time, so it was the first time I had ever made money in my life.
-To have that all diminished where you lose your entire revenue stream, and to add insult to injury the whole stolen identity all really hurt.
+To have that all diminished where you lose your entire revenue stream, and to add insult to injury the whole stolen identity all hurt.

 I made it out alive and the stolen identity thing got resolved, though it took a lot of time.
 The biggest thing was diversifying my business and starting all over, using different vendors and manufacturers.

-By the time we were done our business was stronger than it was before as we weren’t relying on one manufacturer anymore.
+By the time we were done, our business was stronger than it was before as we weren’t relying on one manufacturer anymore.

 That’s the big lesson I learned at a young age and why I preach to my clients to always diversify.

-Are you willing to do the grunt work, such as hiring, sales pitches, phone calls; the stuff that isn’t as much fun as growing the company?
+Are you willing to do the grunt work, such as hiring, sales pitches, and phone calls; the stuff that isn’t as much fun as growing the company?
 What I like to do is build the processes and the systems in place.

-But you don’t get to that point without putting the grunt work into the beginning, and you can’t always hire someone if you don’t have that money to invest, or hire an expert to get you where you want to be.
+But you don’t get to that point without putting the grunt work into the beginning, and you can’t always hire someone if you don’t have the money to invest, or hire an expert to get you where you want to be.